 Map 18-24 depict the properties in the Tollgate area found to be developed and committed to mountain residential use.
 These areas are located in six nodes.
 Each area is analyzed separately along with specific reasons, why the area is classified as developed and committed.
 All total, some 3,248 acres are in this category.

 Area: Tollgate-Subregion #1

+Number of Parcels 54

+Average Parcel Size 5.8 acres

-Number of Parcels Occupied
+Number of Parcels Occupied 32

 by Mountain Recreation

 Buildings

-Largest Parcel
+Largest Parcel 2 3 acres

-Smallest Parcel
+Smallest Parcel 2 acre

-TOTAL ACRES
+TOTAL ACRES 317.6

+acres